Are you looking for a baby night light to illuminate your little one’s room without keeping them awake?

-- Candle: Some parents still want to use a good old-fashioned candle for a night light.
+Some parents still want to use a good old-fashioned candle for a night light.
 Candles are extremely dangerous and should never be used in a baby’s room.
-If you really want the candle effect, you can choose to buy one of the battery operated flameless candles.
+If you really want the candle effect, you can choose to buy one of the battery-operated flameless candles.
 Some even come with remotes and projection images.

-Because there are so many night lights available, it’s important to keep several things in mind before making a purchase.
+Because there are so many night lights available, it’s important to these factors in mind before making a purchase.

 You should locate all the power outlets in your baby’s room and consider the distance from the crib.
 If your only outlet is right beside the crib, the light may be too bright.
 If the outlet is far from the crib, the light might be too dim.

 In this scenario, you can also choose to buy a portable night light rather than one that plugs in.

 Something as simple as the color of a night light can really impact the way your baby sleeps.

 The color blue, for instance, has been proven to stimulate the mind and boost attention.

 The best color for a night light is usually red or orange.
 These are nature’s reminder of bed time approaching, as they’re often present in sunsets.

 Some parents want a night light with a timer because they don’t want the light staying on all night.
 Most night lights that have timers have the option of not using them, but it’s important you double check just in case you don’t want that timer.

 You should pay extra attention to what type of bulb is in the light you are buying.
 Not all lights can be replaced once they burn out.
 If you want long-term use of your night light, you need to be sure the one you buy has a bulb that can easily be replaced.

 You don’t want to buy a light that’s too bright, but you don’t want one that’s too dim either.